Raghavjajooc123/DSA-Practice/README.md

 # DSA-Practice
 This is a practice repository for all my codes.
-I have everthing I have coded in this github repository.
+I have everything I have coded in C++ in this github repository.